Genouka/Xeonjia/README.md

 The floor is frozen!
 Think carefully about your moves because you can't change direction until you meet an obstacle.
 Use you mind to solve the ice slide puzzles!

 The world has been frozen by the **"King of Evil"** and it's no longer a safe place.

-Legend has it that a brave hero will defeat the King of Evil and save the kingdom.

-For this reason every year a person is appointed as "hero" and sent on a journey to try to save the kingdom.
+Legend has it that a brave hero will defeat the King of Evil and save the kingdom… For this reason every year a person is appointed as "hero" and sent on a journey to try to save the it.

 Now is your time, **you have been chosen as this year's hero!** Will you be able to defeat the King of Evil?